boychinov/modules/README.md

 #  Python Modules Collection

-This repository contains modular, reusable Python classes and utilities for data processing, cleaning, analysis, and experimentation.
-Each module is self-contained, professionally documented, and suitable for production use.
+Modular Python tools for data scientists and engineers.
+Each module covers a specific task like cleaning data, running A/B tests, or generating SQL — all with clean code and clear docs.